-- a) The radial collateral ligament blends with the annular ligament. - b) The annular ligament attaches to the radius at the ulnar notch. - c) A shoulder separation occurs at the acromioclavicular joint and a shoulder dislocation occurs at the glenohumeral joint. - d) The triangular fibrocartilage complex (TFCC) includes an articular disc that limits adduction at the wrist. - e) Opposition of the thumb occurs at the metacarpophalangeal joint. - f) The radial tuberosity moves anterior during supination.
+- a) The lateral ulnar collateral collateral ligament blends with the annular ligament. - b) The annular ligament attaches to the radius at the ulnar notch. - c) A shoulder separation occurs at the sternoclavicular joint and a shoulder dislocation occurs at the acromioclavicular joint. - d) The triangular fibrocartilage complex (TFCC) includes an articular disc that limits adduction at the wrist. - e) Opposition of the thumb occurs at the metacarpophalangeal joint. - f) The radial tuberosity moves anterior during pronation.